pingidentity/pingidentity-devops-getting-started/docs/deploy.md

 ## Prerequisites

-  * You've already been through [Getting Started](evaluate.md) to set up your environment and run a test deployment of the solutions.
+  * You've already been through [Getting Started](evaluate.md) to set up your DevOps environment and run a test deployment of the solutions.